parlough/site-www/src/tools/pub/package-layout.md

 resolve.
 Instead, your entrypoints should go in the appropriate [entrypoint directory](/tools/pub/glossary#entrypoint-directory).

-:::info Tip for web apps
+:::note Tip for web apps
 For the best performance when developing web apps, put [implementation files](#implementation-files) under `/lib/src`, instead of elsewhere under `/lib`.